 8. Square du Vert Galant

-A favorite picnic spot in Paris, right in the heart of the city has to be the grassy area near Pont Neuf on the Seine River, called Square du Vert Galant.
+A historic and picturesque spot right in the heart of the city has to be the grassy area near Pont Neuf on the Seine River, called Square du Vert Galant.

-It is a small triangular park about 5 minutes away from Pont Neuf that is one of the nicest spots in the city.
+Today there is a small triangular park here that is picnic spot in Paris for young people and local residents.
 Watch the lovers on the Pont des Arts in front of you, and the boats sailing by, all around the island.

 Restaurants and bars